oneapi-src/oneDNN/tests/benchdnn/doc/driver_matmul.md

             Refer to [tags](knobs_tag.md) for details.
  - `--dtag={ab [default], any, ...}` -- memory format of the destination memory.
             Refer to [tags](knobs_tag.md) for details.
+ - `--strides=S0xS1x..xS_mxS_k:W_0xW_1x..xW_kxW_n:D_0xD_1x..xD_mxD_n` -- direct
+            stride specification for `src`, `weights`, and `dst` tensors that can be specified as an alternative to memory formats.
+The syntax matches with problem descriptor where `x` is the delimiter for dimensions within a tensor and `:` is the delimiter for tensors in the order `src`, `weights`, and `dst` respectively.
+The stride for either of the tensors can be skipped and moreover if a separate tag is not provided for the skipped tensor, trivial strides based on the default format of the skipped tensor will be used.
+As long as `--strides` and `--*tag` options refer to different tensors, they can be specified together.
  - `--runtime_mb=BOOL` -- specify whether `mb` dimension is a run-time parameter (will be deprecated soon.
 See `--runtime_dims_masks`).
  - `--runtime_m=BOOL` -- specify whether `m` dimension is a run-time parameter